TeachBooks/deploy-book-workflow/README.md

   - It is advised to show your most recent branch on root.
 - `BEHAVIOR_PRIMARY` which is set to `redirect` whenever it's not defined in the repository variables.
   - This indicates whether to copy the PRIMARY_BRANCH to root ('copy') or redirect from root to the PRIMARY_BRANCH ('redirect')
-  - Advised to use redirect if you expect to archive a version in the future so that the URL doesn't change for the reader.
+  - Advised to use 'redirect' if you expect to archive a version in the future so that the URL doesn't change for the reader.
 - `BRANCH_ALIASES` which is set to ` `(space) whenever it's not defined in the repository variables.
   - This defines an alias (custom URL) for a branch
   - Variable should be an Space-separated list of branch names, e.g. 'alias:really-long-branch-name`